 School Site Council (SSC): All schools that operate a categorical program funded through the consolidated application (ConApp) shall establish a school site council (SSC).
 The SSC shall develop the content of the SPSA.
 The SPSA shall be reviewed annually and updated, including proposed expenditure of funds allocated to the school through the ConApp and the local control and accountability plan (LCAP), if any, by the SSC.
-The SSC is composed of parents, students at the secondary level and school personnel.
-It is responsible for developing, implementing and evaluating the Single Plan for Student Achievement programs.
-Members serve for two years and are elected by their peers.
+The SSC is composed of parents, students at the secondary level, and school personnel.
+It is responsible for developing, implementing, and evaluating the site's School Plan for Student Achievement programs.

-District Advisory Committee (DAC) & School Advisory Committee (SAC): The entirety of the SSC acts as the SAC.
+Parent Advisory Committee (PAC) & School Advisory Committee (SAC): The entirety of the SSC acts as the SAC.
 The SAC serves as an advisory committee for the purpose of advising schools regarding supplemental education programs and acting as a liaison for their school community.
 They serve to share information and comments both at the district and site level.
 These education programs are supplemental education opportunities that provide services to students who are disadvantaged, English learners, foster youth and/or at-risk.
-The SSC has approved to designate our SSC pursuant to California Education Code (EC) Section 52852 to function as the School Advisory Committee.
+Pursuant to California Education Code (EC) Section 52852 the SSC has been approved to function as the School Advisory Committee.
+The PAC is composed of at least one member of each school site's SSC.
+These individuals attend regular meetings at the district level to provide valuable input as a representative of their school, and act as a liaison between their SSC and the district.

 English Learner Advisory Committee (ELAC): All schools enrolling 21 or more English learners are required to form an ELAC.
 The ELAC is composed of parents and school personnel.
-The ELAC advises the principal, staff and SSC regarding services for English learners and assists in the development of the annual survey.
-Members serve for two years.
+The ELAC advises the principal, staff, and SSC regarding services for English learners and assists in the development of the annual survey.
 Each ELAC shall have the opportunity to elect at least one member to the District English Learner Advisory Committee (DELAC).

 District English Learner Advisory Committee (DELAC): Whenever there are 51 or more EL students in the district, there shall be a functioning District English Learner Advisory Committee (DELAC).
-It is important that each school site ELAC elect a DELAC representative and arrange to have that representative attend every DELAC meeting.
-Currently the DELAC bylaws require each DELAC representative to be 1) a parent/guardian of an EL or former EL (i.e., a reclassified fluent English proficient student) currently enrolled at the site he/she represents, and 2) elected to serve as the DELAC representative by the site's ELAC.
+It is important that each school site ELAC elect a DELAC representative and arrange to have that representative attend every DELAC meeting as they act as a liaison between the school site and the district to share important information that impacts our students.

-District Indian Education Parent Advisory Committee (IPAC): The CUSD Native American Indian Education Parent Advisory Committee meets four times a year to discuss program issues, services provided, and other needs related to the student achievement of our students, community agencies and outreach programs.
-CUSD Indian Education Program addresses the needs of American Indian and Alaskan Native students in grades K - 12.
-The program assists eligible students to achieve at the same challenging state performance standards expected of all students in grades pre-K -12.
+District Indian Education Parent Advisory Committee (IPAC): The CUSD Native American Indian Education Parent Advisory Committee meets throughout the year to discuss program issues, services provided, and other needs related to the student achievement of our students, community agencies, and outreach programs.
+The CUSD Indian Education Program addresses the needs of American Indian and Alaskan Native students in grades TK - 12.
+The program assists eligible students to achieve at the same challenging state performance standards expected of all students in grades TK -12.